DiscreteMaths/DM04-Functions/FinancialAssets-ConorRyan.md

 C=S*exp(-div*T)*(1+erf(d1/sqrt(2)))/2 - K*exp(-ri*T)*(1+erf(d2/sqrt(2)))/2</code></pre>

 To understand how investors use these options, consider a European call option in which one has the right to buy 100 shares at €10 with maturity in one year.
 If at maturity, the stock price is €12, the option will be exercised.
 The investor will buy the 100 shares for €1000 and immediately sell these on the market at €12 a share making a profit of €200.
 The different types of exotic options include forward-start options, the Cliquet option, Asian option and Barrier option.
 The holder or owner of the option is said to have a long position.
-The writer of the option is said to have a short position
+The writer of the option is said to have a short position.

 #### *_Bonds_*:
 Bonds are paper issued by governments, corporations etc.A bond has a maturity date T. A bond has a principal or  face value eV.
 We will usually take this to be 100 euro.
 On the maturity date the holder of the bond is paid the face value V euro.
 For a zero-coupon bond, this is the only payment.
 For a coupon bond, the bearer is paid coupons of a fixed amount, usually semi-annually, up to maturity.
 The coupon rate is the sum of the coupons payments paid in a year divided by the face value.
 The PV of a bond will usually not be its face value.
 A bond may be traded at any time up to its maturity.
 The value of a bond will change as interests rates change.
 If interest rates rise, bond prices fall; if interest rates fall, bond prices increase.
 The credit rating of a corporation can affect corporate bond prices.
 If a corporation defaults, only a fraction of the face value will be repaid.